 The node elimination process consists of solving a series of subproblems.
-Each of these subproblems corresponds to solving the Linear Programming relaxation of Model 1, where (i) the constraint $F(x,y) \leq L$ has been added, and (ii) a certain variable $x{t,j}$ has been fixed to one of its a priori feasible values V. These a priori feasible values for a variable $x{t,j}$ are determined based on the passenger demand for trip t and on the maximum train length for trip t.
+Each subproblem corresponds to solving the linear programming relaxation of Model 1, where (i) the constraint $F(x, y) \le L$ has been added, and (ii) a certain variable $x{t,j}$ has been fixed to one of its a priori feasible values V. These a priori feasible values for a variable $x{t,j}$ are determined based on the passenger demand for trip t and on the maximum train length for trip t.

-If a Linear Programming instance in which a variable $x{t,j}$ has been fixed to the value V does not have a feasible solution, then obviously the corresponding Integer Programming instance is infeasible as well.
+If a linear programming instance in which a variable $x{t,j}$ has been fixed to the value V does not have a feasible solution, then obviously the corresponding integer programming instance is infeasible as well.

 Therefore, all nodes and arcs in the transition graph corresponding to trip t and each composition $k \in K_t$ with $g{k,j} = V$ can be eliminated from this transition graph.
 This node elimination process iterates over all variables $x{t,j}$ and over all a priori feasible values V.

-For example, if a Linear Programming instance in which a certain variable $x{t,4}$ has been set to the value V=2 turns out to be infeasible, then all nodes and arcs corresponding to this trip and a composition with 2 train units of type "4" (that is, "44", "344", "434", and "443") are eliminated from the involved transition graph.
+For example, if a linear programming instance in which a certain variable $x{t,4}$ has been set to the value V = 2 turns out to be infeasible, then all nodes and arcs corresponding to this trip and a composition with two train units of type "4" (that is, "44," "344," "434," and "443") are eliminated from the involved transition graph.